obishake/Netflix-Clone/README.md

     **Important:** Always add `.env` to your `.gitignore` file.
 This stops your keys from being shared publicly on GitHub.
 4.  **Turn On Login Methods:** In your Firebase Console, go to **Authentication** > **Sign-in method**.
 Enable **Google** as a sign-in option.

+### Movie Data from TMDB

+This project uses the [TMDB API](https://www.themoviedb.org/documentation/api) to fetch movie and TV show data, including posters, titles, and trailers.
+You need to sign up for a free TMDB account and generate an API key:

+1. Go to [TMDB API](https://www.themoviedb.org/documentation/api) and create an account.
+2. Request an API key from your TMDB account settings.
+3. Add your TMDB API key to the `.env` file as shown above:
+    ```
+    VITE_TMDB_API_KEY="YOUR_TMDB_API_KEY"
+    ```
+4. The app will use this key to fetch movie and show data from TMDB.

 ## How to Use It

 1.  **Start the App:** In your terminal, run: